Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 * As a returning visitor, I want to check if there has been any more blogs to rad and comments.

-The end goal of the project is to help people to reach their weight and fitness goal with confidence .
+The end goal of the project is to help people to reach their weight and fitness goal with confidence.

 ### UX stories